Communication

 Client Actions

-Next to server actions the framework also knows client actions which are basically function calls on the client.
+In addition to server actions, the framework also knows client actions, which are basically function calls on the client.
 Any JavaScript function available on a web object can be called.
 The ShowInfoBox function is an example of a client action that shows an info box.
 Lists and Grids also use a client action to fill themselves.
 In DataFlex the ClientAction procedure on cWebObject is available to perform client actions.

 ClientAction (cWebObject)